 Financial Aid Part II: Cost-Sharing Subsidies

 Have to buy your own health insurance?
 You can get financial help if you buy a health plan through your state's health insuranceMarketplace, also called an Exchange.
 When you go to the Marketplace to enroll in a plan, you'll find out if you qualify for financial aid.
-It's based on how much money your family makes in 2013, how many people you will cover with health insurance, your age, and where you live.
+It's based on how much money your family makes in a year, how many people you will cover with your health insurance policy, your age, and where you live.
 If you can get a tax credit (see Financial Aid Part I: Tax Credits) and you are buying a silver-level plan, you may be able to get a second type of financial aid.
 This money from the government is called a cost-sharing subsidy.

 What Is a Cost-Sharing Subsidy?

 A cost-sharing subsidy lowers your out-of-pocket costs -- the amount you spend whenever you get health care.
 You can only get this type of subsidy if you purchase a silver-level plan.

 Who Qualifies for a Tax Credit or Cost-Sharing Subsidy?

 You may be eligible for a cost-sharing subsidy if the amount of money you and your spouse make for all of 2013 is near the following income ranges: